SixArm/unix-shell-script-kit/README.md

-# POSIX shell functions
+# SixArm POSIX shell functions

 SixArm is a consulting group that creates software and systems.

-This is our POSIX shell script file of general-purpose functions.
+This is our POSIX shell script file of functions for general use.

-We aim to emphasize small functions and clear examples.
+This script emphasizes small functions, helper variables, and clear examples.

 Constructive feedback is welcome and appreciated.